I help people untangle complex information—whether it’s family history, music rights, or messy data.

-For 17 years I was a music clearance manager at CBS Studios and Paramount, responsible for researching ownership, clearing rights, and negotiating terms with labels and publishers across more than 30 television series.
+For 17 years I was a music clearance specialist at CBS Studios/ Paramount, responsible for researching ownership, clearing rights, and negotiating terms with labels and publishers across more than 30 television series.
 That work trained me to do one thing extremely well: follow a thread through incomplete, contradictory, or missing information until it resolves.

 Today I offer three independent services built on that same investigative foundation: music rights clearance and consultation, genealogical and biological family research, and data organization and cleanup for clients whose information has outgrown its current structure.

-I work remotely, on a project or retainer basis, from Asheville, NC.
+I work remotely from Asheville, NC, on a project or retainer basis.

 Music Rights